 - Growing the Dorset skills base

-The Dorset Growth Deal funding has been allocated to a number of projects that will help transform the county through better transport, infrastructure, more housing, and more highly skilled jobs for all in Dorset.
+Dorset Growth Deal funding has been allocated to a number of projects that will help transform the county through better transport, infrastructure, more housing, and more highly skilled jobs for all in Dorset.

 - Bournemouth International Growth (BIG) Programme

-- Bournemouth University and Arts University Bournemouth Business Park
+- Bournemouth University Business Park

-- Dorset Growth Hub
+- Western Growth Corridor

 Achievements to date

-Local Growth Deals are designed to enable LEPS to better serve their local economy.
-The £79m Dorset Growth Deal programme expects to bring in £650m of investment to Dorset, along with 26,000 new jobs, and 3,000 new homes.
+The £98.5m Dorset Growth Deal programme expects to bring in £1.148 billion private investment to Dorset, along with 31,800 new and safeguarded jobs, and 5,800 new homes.

 By the end of March 2017 a total of £34.4 million was spent across 16 projects in the local economy, delivering 1,164 new jobs, 367 new homes and £254.3 million of additional local investment for Dorset.
 The funding also helped to train 1,882 students and apprentices.